It all started in 2014, when AWS launched Lambda, and promised developers a better, more hands-free way of running their systems.

 Runtimes are getting better and better so we might see better startup times.
 Some cloud providers already support any language, and are doing it in the open.
 Hopefully in the next 2 to 5 years we'll be able to run everything serverless, as promised.

 For now FaaS is actually good only for systems that don't have response time restrictions like background jobs, or batch processing, or internal data processing.
 It's actually not exactly where developers get most value from FaaS.
-The most important things to developers seem to be auto-scalability and reliability, which seem to be promised, but just not there yet.
+The most important things to developers seem to be auto-scalability and reliability, which seem to be promised, but the technology is just not there yet for most usecases.

 Archbee provides an easy to adopt solution for documentation that is specifically tailored to software development teams.
 We've studied many teams and their workflows, we've identified common usecases and coded them into our software's DNA.
 When your team picks Archbee, you are guaranteed to see upsides like team happiness, synergy and productivity within less than 3 months of using our product.